-Even with accurate budgeting, planning and marketing, some events don't go according to plan and there are ways of reducing these risks:
+Even with accurate budgeting, planning and marketing, some events don't go according to plan, however there are ways of reducing these risks:

-- Ask a sponsor (or sponsors) to cover all running costs so that 100% of ticket sales go to the charity. - Arranging a committee of supporters who are responsible for selling a percentage of the tickets to guarantee a minimum attendance. - •Get as much of the equipment, furniture, venue, catering etc donated, lent or sponsored to reduce overall costs. - •Insurance; if you are holding a public event you should make sure that you or the venue are insured for public liability.
+- Ask a sponsor (or sponsors) to cover all running costs so that 100% of ticket sales go to the charity. - Arranging a committee of supporters who are responsible for selling a percentage of the tickets to guarantee a minimum attendance. - Get as much of the equipment, furniture, venue, catering etc donated, lent or sponsored to reduce overall costs. - Insurance; if you are holding a public event you should make sure that you or the venue are insured for public liability.
 It may be also possible to insure against theft, damage and even against bad weather.
+It is worth double checking with your insurer that your event will be covered in case there is any small print of exclusions you may have missed.